-bundle (6.1), one can construct an SYZ fibration using similar techniques as in [65, 71].
-Although the discriminant locus is of real codimension one in this case, the SYZ mirror construction can still be carried out which gives us back the toric Calabi-Yau 3-fold $K{\mathbb{P}^2}$, as expected.7
+We should mention that the SYZ construction can be carried out also in the reverse direction [3] (see also [18, Section 5]).
+For example, starting with the conic bundle (6.1), one can construct an SYZ fibration using similar techniques as in [62, 69].
+Although the discriminant locus is of real codimension one in the case, one can construct the SYZ mirror and this gives us back the toric Calabi-Yau 3-fold $K{\mathbb{P}^2}$, as expected.4

-Nevertheless, outside the toric realm, it is not clear how SYZ constructions can be performed in an explicit way.
+Nevertheless, outside the toric setting, it is not clear how SYZ constructions can be performed in such an explicit way.
 One major problem is the well-definedness of open Gromov-Witten invariants.
-Only in a couple of non-toric cases (see Liu [130] and Solomon [161]) do we have a well-defined theory of open Gromov-Witten invariants.8
+Only in a couple of non-toric cases (see Liu [121] and Solomon [151]) do we have a well-defined theory of open Gromov-Witten invariants.5